Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Introduction

 Could a \emph{camera pose estimation model} use such incidental sounds in real-world video to refine its spatial story too?
 This goal is appealing for multiple reasons.
 First, incidental \emph{passive} scene sounds are compelling because---unlike actively emitted chirps for echolocation~\cite{yang2022camera,batvision,gao2020visualechoes}---they are non-intrusive, varied, and freely available with video.
 Second, everyday sounds are invariant to some of the key obstacles for traditional vision-only camera pose estimation, like poor lighting, motion blur, textureless regions, and occlusions.
 Audio's geometric cues remain reliable even when vision fails.

 Motivated by these observations, we introduce an audio-visual camera pose estimation model.
-Given two video frames and their respective multi-channel audio excerpts, the objective is to predict the relative camera pose separating the two frames.
-See Figure~\ref{fig:cvpr_teaser}.
+Given two video frames and their respective multi-channel (meaning at least two channels) audio excerpts, the objective is to predict the relative camera pose separating the two frames.
+See \cref{fig:cvpr_teaser}.
 Building on a state-of-the-art vision-only model~\cite{reloc3r}, we introduce a joint audio representation comprised of explicit direction-of-arrival audio cues and a mono-to-binaural ``lifted" embedding.
-Importantly, we train entirely with real-world video from a variety of scenarios and activities----a significant departure from the status quo, where methods exploring spatial audio rely on static (usually 3D-scanned~\cite{ramakrishnan2021hm3d,replica}) environments and simulated audio~\cite{slfm,yang2022camera,soundspaces2,gan,gao2020visualechoes,avfloorplan}.
+Importantly, we successfully train entirely with real-world video from a variety of scenarios and activities---a significant departure from the status quo, where methods exploring spatial audio rely on static (usually 3D-scanned~\cite{ramakrishnan2021hm3d,replica}) environments and simulated audio~\cite{slfm,yang2022camera,soundspaces2,gan,gao2020visualechoes,avfloorplan}.

 We validate our approach on two datasets.
-Our model achieves significant improvements, outperforming the state-of-the-art~\cite{slfm} and establishing (to our knowledge) the first-ever results for audio-visual camera pose estimation on challenging real-world videos.
+Our model achieves significant improvements, outperforming the state-of-the-art~\cite{slfm} and establishes (to our knowledge) the first-ever results for audio-visual camera pose estimation on challenging real-world videos.
 Our key contributions are: \begin{itemize} \item We introduce a spatial audio encoder that learns spatial embeddings from two complementary cues: direction-of-arrival spectra and cross-view audio binauralization features. \item We validate our approach on the large-scale Ego-Exo4D dataset \cite{egoexo4d} containing hundreds of subjects and environments and the HM3D-SS \cite{ramakrishnan2021hm3d, soundspaces2} dataset, achieving state-of-the-art performance among audio-visual baselines for relative camera pose estimation. \item We provide a comprehensive analysis of how different audio characteristics affect multimodal camera pose estimation. \end{itemize} Overall, our work establishes incidental, passive audio as a promising signal for camera pose.